leclair-7/Traffic-Signs-Classifier/writeup.md

 | Children Crossing 	| General Caution					 			|
 | Wild Animals Crossing	| Wild Animals Crossing							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of 80%

 #### 3. Discussion of the Classification Performance on the 5 New Images